exasol/script-languages-release/README.md

 Note: The tool `exaslct` tries to reuse as much as possible of the previous build or tries to pull already existing images from Docker Hub.

-**Please, refer to the [User Guide of exaslct](https://github.com/exasol/script-languages-container-tool/blob/main/doc/user_guide/user_guide.md) for more detailed information, how to use exalsct.**
+**Please, refer to the [User Guide](https://github.com/exasol/script-languages-container-tool/blob/main/doc/user_guide/user_guide.md) of the script-languages-container-tool project for more detailed information about the usage of exalsct.**

 ## Features